nterreri/thesis/report/appendix.md

 evaluation techniques, such as k-fold validation (Bird et al, 2014, Chapter 6 section 3.5; Sebastiani, 2002, pp.9-10; Yang, 1999).

-Furthermore, see the discussion of sequence classifier for what is perhaps a more interesting direction than simply improving the performance single-label classifiers (Appendix D).
+See the discussion of sequence classifiers for what is perhaps a more interesting direction than simply improving the performance single-label classifiers (Appendix D).